Paul Warne: Derby County

 Ahead of the 2024–25 season, Warne released seven first team players from the previous campaign including captain Conor Hourihane, midfielder Korey Smith, whilst first-choice goalkeeper Joe Wildsmith and midfielder Louie Sibley rejected a contract offers.
 Derby signed 11 players in the summer transfer window, however delays in some of these transfers until after the season started lead Warne to warn that his side was not Championship ready in mid-August after picking up a single win in the club's first three Championship matches, as well as a second round EFL Cup defeat to League Two Barrow.
 However, on 31 August 2024, Derby beat Bristol City 3–0 at Pride Park with Warne describing it as "the best Derby performance I've seen since I've been here"; this led Derby to gain six points in the first month of the season over four matches.
 On 7 November 2024, following the dismissal of Mark Robins at Coventry City, Warne became the longest serving active manager in the EFL Championship.

-On 7 February 2025, the club released a statement announcing Warne had been relieved of his duties, having lost his last seven games, with Derby sat in 22nd place, two points from safety; club owner David Clowes stated "no fan should ever forget his contribution", however he felt relieving Warne of his duties would be the best way to help the club retain Championship status.
-In Warne's final game in charge against Sheffield United, the fans started to turn against Warne with some abusive chants towards him, he described this to be feeling like a pantomime dame.
+On 7 February 2025, the club released a statement announcing Warne had been relieved of his duties, having lost his last seven games, with Derby sat in 22nd place, just two points from safety.
+In Warne's final game in charge against Sheffield United, fans began turning against Warne with abusive chants, with Warne comparing the feeling to that of being a "pantomime dame".

 Milton Keynes Dons

 On 15 April 2025, Milton Keynes Dons announced the signing of Warne on a 'long-term deal' as head coach, relieving caretaker Ben Gladwin who had taken over in March after the sacking of Scott Lindsey.
 A press release stated, "This is a significant appointment for MK Dons and demonstrates the club's unwavering ambition to attract a head coach of Paul's calibre while in League Two".

+On 8 April 2026, with four games to play, and with the club in the second automatic promotion spot and two points clear of fourth place, Warne was shortlisted as a nominee for the EFL Manager of the Season award for League Two.

+Despite not winning the award, in his first full season, Warne went on to win the fifth promotion of his managerial career as Milton Keynes Dons achieved automatic promotion with a second-placed finish on 86 points, missing out on the League Two title on the final day.

+Personal life

+He is a supporter of Norwich City as well as being a fan of American football team the Pittsburgh Steelers, often referencing the sport in interviews.
+Shortly after his appointment as head coach of Milton Keynes Dons - known for their controversial relocation and criticised by many as an example of franchising - Warne commented he was pleased at the association due to his interest in the NFL where franchising is more commonplace.